chrisnager/crafted-css/README.md

 - Properties should be indented four spaces.
 - Soft tabs that span four spaces must be used.
 - Put a space after the colon before values.
-- Try to not be overly specific.
+- Do not be overly specific.

-        .selector{
+        .selector {
             property: value;
         }